jrgenerative/fixed-wing-sim/README.md

 ### <a name="lti"></a>Compute Lateral and Longitudinal Linear Systems for the Trimmed Gliding State

-To find the trimmed gliding state and calculate the lateral and longitudinal linear systems, run:
+To find the trimmed gliding state and calculate the lateral and longitudinal linear systems, run the [script](./ExperimentalCarrierSimulink/code/mainComputeLTIs.m):
 ```
 mainComputeLTIs.m
 ```